Mars sample-return mission: Back contamination

 Whether life forms exist on Mars is unresolved.
 Thus, MSR could potentially transfer viable organisms to Earth, resulting in back contamination — the introduction of extraterrestrial organisms into Earth's biosphere.
 The scientific consensus is that the potential for large-scale effects, either through pathogenesis or ecological disruption, is small.
 Returned samples would be treated as potentially biohazardous until scientists decide the samples are safe.
 The goal is that the probability of release of a Mars particle is less than one in a million.

 The proposed NASA Mars sample-return mission will not be approved by NASA until the National Environmental Policy Act (NEPA) process has been completed.
 Furthermore, under the terms of Article VII of the Outer Space Treaty and other legal frameworks, were a release of organisms to occur, the releasing nation(s) would be liable for any resultant damages.

 The sample-return mission would be tasked with preventing contact between the Martian environment and the exterior of the sample containers.

 In order to eliminate the risk of parachute failure, the current plan is to use the thermal protection system to cushion the capsule upon impact (at terminal velocity).
 The sample container would be designed to withstand the force of impact.
 To receive the returned samples, NASA proposed a custom Biosafety Level 4 containment facility, the Mars Sample-Return Receiving facility (MSRRF).

 Other scientists and engineers, notably Robert Zubrin of the Mars Society, argued in the Journal of Cosmology that contamination risk is functionally zero leaving little need to worry.
 They cite, among other things, lack of any known incident although trillions of kilograms of material have been exchanged between Mars and Earth via meteorite impacts.

 The International Committee Against Mars Sample Return (ICAMSR) is an advocacy group led by Barry DiGregorio, that campaigns against a Mars sample-return mission.
 While ICAMSR acknowledges a low probability for biohazards, it considers the proposed containment measures to be unsafe.
 ICAMSR advocates more in situ studies on Mars, and preliminary biohazard testing at the International Space Station before the samples are brought to Earth.
-DiGregorio accepts the conspiracy theory of a NASA coverup regarding the discovery of microbial life by the 1976 Viking landers.
 DiGregorio also supports a view that several pathogens – such as common viruses – originate in space and probably caused some mass extinctions and pandemics.
 These claims connecting terrestrial disease and extraterrestrial pathogens have been rejected by the scientific community.